Fire and rescue services

 Latvian authorities recognise dual nationality.

-For information on dual citizenship or to check your status, contact the nearest embassy or consulate of Latvia.
+For information on dual nationality or to check your status, contact the nearest embassy or consulate of Latvia.

 Travel on your Australian passport at all times.